 SAQ D applies to e-commerce website implementations that do not meet the eligibility criteria of SAQ A or SAQ A-EP, such as where your website presents both the checkout page and the payment page and receives the account data back from the consumer browser.
 The SAQ D Merchant includes all PCI DSS Requirements.

-And be aware, even if you have been assessing your website’s PCI DSS compliance using the SAQ A for many years, that the PCI DSS v4.0 SAQ A* includes additional requirements you may not yet meet, such as performing ASV external vulnerability scanning at least once every 3 months, as well as entirely new security measures designed to prevent and detect e-commerce website attacks and compromises that some SAQ A merchants will need to have in place by the end of March 2025.
+And be aware, even if you have been assessing your website’s PCI DSS compliance using the SAQ A for many years, that the PCI DSS v4.x SAQ A requires website external vulnerability scanning at least once every 3 months, also referred to as ASV scanning as these scans need to be performed by a PCI- Approved Scanning Vendor (ASV).
+These non-intrusive website scans help to identify vulnerabilities that may lead to a compromise of your website and customer card data.